 There are many superstitions, old wives tales and mystical beliefs in Dominican Republic as in all countries throughout the world.
 Here are listed the one's most unique or interesting to this island in the Caribbean.

-Always remember, when a bad omen or fucú occurs one must ward it off by making a cross sign with the index fingers remembering always to whisper, ever so softly, the word "zafa".
+Many Dominicans do not talk about the bad omens because it just brings more bad luck.
+Always remember, when a bad omen or fucú (also spelt fukú) occurs one must ward it off by making a cross sign with the index fingers remembering always to whisper, ever so softly, the word "zafa".
 It is believed that by doing this you just MAY be safe if you happen to make a boo-boo and do or say the wrong thing.
 Don't forget.....

 Women, Children and Pregnancy

 *When a baby is just born you say "God Bless You" to prevent the child from getting the evil eye

 *Mal de ojo/ The evil eye is especially thought to cause illness in babies.
 It happens when somebody looks at a child with envy and makes compliments without without saying "God bless you".
 If children become sick suddenly and without any physical reason and a doctor has no explanation is is for sure caused by mal de ojo.